tomjoht/reading/book_notes/autonomy_burns.md

 Initiatives evolved into transportation as well.
 Insistence from Brin and Page that technology could solve big problems.
 Persuaded lead engineers that if there wasn’t a technical reason preventing autonomous models from working, then they should do it.
 Google founders saw huge opportunity for a disruptive transformation with the auto-industry.
 Even if just a 0% chance of success, felt like they had to take it.
 Page and Brin seem invested from the earliest days, even feeling personally connected to a solution from being stuck in Michigan waiting for a bus that never came (or something).

-From earliest days, the vision was to reinvent mobility, to disrupt how transportation worked to a fully driverless model with transportation as a service (not privately owned autonomous vehicles).
+From earliest days, the vision was to reinvent [[mobility]], to disrupt how transportation worked to a fully driverless model with transportation as a service (not privately owned autonomous vehicles).

 Detroit wasn’t on board from the start.
 Felt that people liked driving.
 Self-driving vehicles would take this pleasure away.
 Detroit auto people love the feel of a car’s acceleration, handling around curves, the roar of the engine.
 Very much an auto-loving people who love driving, love the purr of the engines.
 Didn’t understand Silicon Valley’s desire to take this away.